Aylur/gnim/docs/dbus.md

 ```

 Method, signal and property access implementations are ignored.
 When acting as a
-proxy they work over the remote object.
+proxy, they work over the remote object.

-Exmaple
+Example

 ```ts
 @iface("some.dbus.interface")